Stefan A. Voser, 1999

-Then, a zoom
+Then, a zoom into

-The metric deformations depend on the direction of the line and on the raster resolution.
+deformations depend on the direction of the line and on the raster resolution.

 A further zoom is made into the metrics of the areal location analysis operation

 Buffer.
-Buffer is
+Buffer is a

-algorithms in raster and vector is done as a step towards hybrid data processing.
+in raster and vector is done as a step towards hybrid data processing.